 As collaborating writers, Lynne and Suzanne have published hundreds of articles and book reviews on subjects as diverse as federal computer procurement, health care innovations, pharmaceuticals for farm and domestic animals, women’s and LGBT issues, and twentieth-century art.
 In 1994, Random House published their patient education handbook, Migraine: The Complete Guide, which aimed to help migraineurs find the right health care and cope with the medical, personal and social complexities of the painful, disruptive and much-misunderstood condition.

-During their nearly two decades as faculty members in different colleges at George Mason University in Fairfax, VA, Lynne and Suzanne collaborated on numerous academic and artistic presentations both in the classroom and at academic conferences, mostly on the subject of teaching creativity and the arts to promote social justice.
+During their nearly two decades as faculty members at George Mason University in Fairfax, VA, Lynne and Suzanne collaborated on numerous academic and artistic presentations both in the classroom and at academic conferences, mostly on the subject of teaching creativity and the arts to promote social justice.
 Among these collaborations are the following:

 “Telling Stories, Making Arguments: Responding to Personal Experience in Classroom Discussions of Social Justice Issues,” Innovations in Teaching and Learning 2014, George Mason University, September 2014